Chapter-wise MCQ Questions

 Question-1.
 A gas which obeys the gas laws is known as:

-1. An ideal gas
+1. A heavier gas

-2. A heavier gas
+2. A lighter gas

-3. A lighter gas
+3. A real gas

-4. A real gas
+4. An ideal gas

 Question-2.
 A mixture of oil and water can be separated by